Sustainability

 Source: MSCI, World Bank

 Fisch classifies issuers in one of the following four internal risk categories on the basis of the ESG analysis: low risk, moderate risk, increased risk, high risk.
-Each ESG assessment includes a comprehensive description of the relevant and potentially material ESG risks and opportunities and justification for the risk category selected based on the relevant ESG data.
-It is our aim and ambition to cover a major part of the positions in each portfolio with an ESG assessment.
+Each ESG assessment includes a description of material ESG risks and opportunities and justification for the risk category selected based on the relevant ESG data.

 Engagement